zdkhan/endpoint_challenge/README.md

 # endpoint_challenge
 To run:
-CD into the terraform directory
+CD into the terraform directory then run:
 `terraform init`
 `terrafrom plan`
 `terraform apply`